lorin/booknotes/Complexity-and-Postmodernism.md

 given narrative will form a path, or trajectory, through the network.
 There are a great diversity of such paths.
 The network is not only complex, but also ydnamic.
 As we trace various narrative paths through it, it changes.
 However, all paths rae constrained by the local structure of the network.
-Ins ome places these conastraints can be fairly loose, in others they can be quite tight.
+In some places these constraints can be fairly loose, in others they can be quite tight.
 THe fact that there are many narrative paths to follow, even between two specific points, does not imply that anything goes.
 All nartatives are subject to some form of constraint, and some paths are ruled